• Disease Overview

 Causes

-The dark pigmented spots (melanocytic macules) are thought to be caused by inflammation and blockage of melanin migration from cells where it is produced (melanocytes) to cells forming the outermost layer of the skin (keratinocytes).
+The exact mechanism for the dark pigmented spots (melanocytic macules) is unknown, but one idea is that they are caused by inflammation and blockage of melanin migration from cells where it is produced (melanocytes) to cells forming the outermost layer of the skin (keratinocytes).14

 • < Previous section